- Microsoft Teams plays an important role for all users who want to stay in touch with their office or personal agenda.

 As communication is the key to success, then you should know that Microsoft Teams will become very visible on the new OS, which can only make fans happy.

-This communication platform, which allows online meetings and offers chat functionality, will be integrated directly into this system, as opposed to Skype, for example, which will only become accessible in the Microsoft Store.
+This communication platform, which allows online meetings and offers chat functionality, will be integrated directly into this system, as opposed to Skype, which will only become accessible in the Microsoft Store.

 If you’re wondering how you’ll be able to access Teams after the launch of the new OS, things are easier than you thought.